PapersOfMathieuNls/clever-commit/combined.md

 \section{Introduction}\label{sec:introduction}

 \IEEEPARstart{A}{utomatic} prevention and resolution of faults is an important research topic in the field of software maintenance and evolution.
-A particular line of research focuses on the problem of preventing the introduction of faults by detecting risky commits (commits that may potentially introduce a fault in the system) before reaching the central code repository.
+A particular line of research focuses on the problem of preventing the introduction of faults by detecting risky commits (commits that may potentially introduce faults in the system) before reaching the central code repository.
 We refer to this as just-in-time fault detection/prevention.

-Recent techniques such as the work of Rosen et al. [@Rosen2015] rely on building  models from historical commits using code and process metrics (e.g., code complexity, the experience of the developers, etc.) as the main features.
-These models are later used to classify new commits as risky or not.
-The problem with these techniques is that they generate high false positive rates.
-In addition, tools that implement these techniques such as Commit-guru [@Rosen2015] do not provide sufficient insights to developers on how to fix the risky commits.
+There exist techniques that aim to detect risky commits (e.g., [REF]), among which the most recent approach is the one proposed Rosen et al. [@Rosen2015].
+The authors developed an approach and a supporting tool, Commit-guru, that relies on building  models from historical commits using code and process metrics (e.g., code complexity, the experience of the developers, etc.) as the main features.
+These models are used to classify new commits as risky or not.
+Commit-guru has been shown to outperform previous techniques (e.g., [@Kamei2013a; @Kpodjedo2010])

+Commit-guru and similar tools suffer from a number of limitations.
+First, they tend to generate high false positive rates by classifying healthy commits as risky.
+The second limitation is that they do not provide sufficient insights to developers on how to fix the detected risky commits.
 They simply return measurements that are often difficult to interpret by developers.
-These have also been applied to single projects only, despite the fact that  many projects share dependencies due to the reuse of libraries, which make them vulnerable to similar faults.
-In addition, existing techniques are mainly validated using open source systems.
+In addition, they have been mainly validated using open source systems.
 Their effectiveness when applied to industrial systems has yet to be shown.

 In this paper, we propose an approach, called CLEVER (Combining Levels of Bug Prevention and Resolution techniques), that relies on a two-phase process for intercepting risky commits before they reach the central repository.
 The first phase consists of building a metric-based model to assess the likelihood that an incoming commit is risky or not.
-This is similar to existing approaches, except that our model is built using commits from multiple inter-related projects.
-In the next phase, CLEVER uses clone detect to compare code blocks extracted from risky commits (detected in the first phase) with those of known fault-introducing commits.
-CLEVER  does not detect risky commits  by only comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
-As we will show in the case study, this second phase reduces the number of false positives.
-Another advantage of  CLEVER is that it uses commits that are used to fix previous fault-introducing commits to guide the developers on how to improve the risky commits.
+This is similar to existing approaches.
+The next phase relies on clone detection to compare code blocks extracted from risky commits (detected in the first phase) with those of known historical fault-introducing commits.
+This additional phase provides CLEVER with two apparent advantages over Commit-guru.
+First, as we will show in the evaluation section, CLEVER is able to reduce the number of false positives by relying on code matching instead of mere metrics.
+The second advantage is that, with CLEVER, it is possible to use commits that were used to fix  faults introduced by previous  commits to guide the developers on how to improve the risky commits at hand.
 This way, CLEVER goes one step further than Commit-guru (and similar techniques) by providing developers with a potential fix for their risky commits.

+Another important aspect of CLEVER is its ability to detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
+This is important in the context of an industrial project where  software systems tend to have many dependencies that make them vulnerable to the same faults.

 CLEVER was developed in collaboration with software developers from Ubisoft La Forge.
 Ubisoft is one of the world's largest video game development companies specializing  in the design and implementation of high-budget video games.
-Ubisoft software systems are highly coupled with  millions of files and commits,  developed and maintained by  more than 8,000 developers scattered across 29 locations in six continents.
+Ubisoft software systems are highly coupled containing  millions of files and commits, developed and maintained by  more than 8,000 developers scattered across 29 locations in six continents.

-When applied to 12 Ubisoft systems, CLEVER  detects risky commits with 79% precision and 65% recall, which outperforms the performances of Commit-guru, which  is 66% precision and 63% recall when applied to the same dataset.
+We tested CLEVER on 12 major Ubisoft systems.
+The results show that CLEVER  can detect risky commits with 79% precision and 65% recall, which outperforms the performance of Commit-guru, which  is 66% precision and 63% recall when applied to the same dataset.
 In addition, more than XX% of the proposed fixes were judged highly relevant by Ubisoft software developers, making CLEVER an effective and practical approach for the detection and resolution of risky commits.

 The remaining parts of this paper are organised as follows.
 In Section \ref{sec:relwork}, we present related work.
-Sections \ref{sec:CLEVERT},  \ref{sec:exp} and \ref{sec:result} are dedicated to the CLEVER approach, the case study setup, and the case study results.
+Sections \ref{sec:CLEVERT},  \ref{sec:exp} and \ref{sec:result} are dedicated to describing the CLEVER approach, the case study setup, and the case study results.
 Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and a conclusion accompanied with future work.

 # Related Work {#sec:relwork}